marcdiazsan/reana-demo-alice-lego-train-test-run/README.rst

    * ----------------------------------------------------*
    *******************************************************

-The example produces two output files:
+The test run will also create `ROOT <https://root.cern.ch/>`_ output files that usually contain histograms.

 .. code-block:: console